Pest Plant & Animal Strategy

 Pest management is a shared responsibility.
 It is the responsibility of all landholders and a key responsibility of the Limestone Coast Landscape Board.
 Effective pest management needs the coordinated efforts of landholders, the community and other stakeholders to protect our agricultural industries and the environment.

-The pest management strategy
+The pest plant & animal strategy

 For a hard copy of the strategy, please contact us.

-- more people undertaking effective pest management
+- encourage more people to undertake effective pest management practices